By the Ninth month of pregnancy, preparation must be going on in full swing to welcome the new bundle of joy.

 DO’S: What Should You Do in The Ninth Month Of Pregnancy

-- Taking A Warm Bath: As your body starts aching due to lack of proper sleep, a warm bath will help you to relax.
+As your body starts aching due to lack of proper sleep, a warm bath will help you to relax.
 It would even induce a good sleep.
 Make sure to keep yourselves calm.
 Your child can understand your moods.

 Also, let them familiarize with the person who is going to take care of them during your absence (when you are at the hospital).

-Express your love to them so that they don’t feel unsecured.
+Express your love to them so that they don’t feel insecure.

 Listen to your body.
 If you think you need rest, then do so.
 If you think you can do something active, carry on with some work but with more care.
 Connect with your child and stay happy throughout!